penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/09-connect-agents-a2a-protocol.md

 The agent card is hosted at a well-known endpoint `<agent-url>/.well-known/agent-card.json`
 > [NOTE]
-> The agent card is accessible by API Key or EasyAuth authenticaion defined above.
+> The agent card is accessible by API Key or EasyAuth authentication defined above.

 Here is a sample agent-card.json for the weather agent: